Bringing an Apple/Mac Laptop

 We recommend against using an M1 or M2 Mac at this time.

-Apple is several years into a transition from Intel Processors to ARM-based M1 processors.
-While M1/M2 MacBooks exhibit high performance running software designed for MacOS, there are unfortunately compatibility issues with many Windows applications, including some required engineering applications.
-We have not received a demo unit to test the M2 yet, but expect the same incompatibilities as the M1
+Apple has transitioned from Intel to ARM-based M1 processors.
+While M1/M2 MacBooks exhibit high performance running software designed for MacOS, there are compatibility issues with many Windows applications, including some necessary engineering applications.

 - M1/M2 Processor - If you still intend to use an M1/M2-based mac, you may attempt to run Windows for ARM processors.
 To do so you will need to:

-- Purchase windows emulation/compatibility software such as Parallels Desktop 17 from a vendor outside the university.
-Some versions of parallels only offer the ability to use 8GB of RAM for Windows, which will not meet the requirement.
+- Purchase windows emulation/compatibility software such as Parallels Desktop 17/18 from a vendor outside the university.
+Some versions of Parallels only offer the ability to use 8GB of RAM for Windows, which will not meet the requirement.
 Bootcamp does not function on M1 Macs.

 - Accept the risks that some required engineering software may not function and that you may need to find other methods to complete required coursework.

-- Intel Processors - You may be able to purchase an older MacBook with a 10th-gen Intel Processor.
-These can be used with Apple Bootcamp for complete compatibility with Windows for Intel.
-SWAT can help with Apple Bootcamp and Windows installation and issues on Intel-based MacBooks.
+- Intel Processors - SWAT can help with Apple Bootcamp and Windows installation and issues on Intel-based MacBooks.

 - MacBook Requirements - Apple MacBooks must meet all of the same requirements as a Windows PC.
-This includes some models of MacBook/MacBook Pro with a 10th-gen Intel processor.
-Older MacBook's do not meet the requirement.
+Older Intel MacBook's do not meet the requirement as of Fall 2023.